anthonyesp/SSVEPcharacterization/README.md

 Data are provided as .mat files.
 Scripts were implemented in Matlab R2020b, but they could be used with previous versions of Matlab.

+Smart glasses data is available for the Epson Moverio BT-200, but also for the Moverio BT-350 and Microsoft Hololens!

 ## less short description
 The low-cost wearable brain-computer interface operation relies on steady-state visually evoked potentials (SSVEP).
 This system was implemented with: